Imran Khan (TV actor)

 Imran Khan is an Indian actor, director, writer and a producer in Bollywood films, television films, soap operas and commercials.

 Early life

 Khan was born in Mumbai.
 Khan graduated from Mithibai College with a degree in commerce.
 He has been working in the film and television industry for 25 years.

 Career

 Film

 Khan's first film as an actor was 1991's Inteha Pyar Ki starring Rishi Kapoor and Ruksar.
-He then worked in movies such as Sangam Hoke Rahega in 1994, Karamveer, Mohabbaton ka Safar in 1995, Big Brother, Heroine, Sooryavansham, Khiladiyon Ka Khiladi, Hawa, Dil Toh Baccha Hai Ji and 23rd March 1931: Shaheed.
+He then worked in movies such as Sangam Hoke Rahega in 1994, Karamveer, Mohabbaton ka Safar in 1995, Kismat, Big Brother, Heroine, Sooryavansham, Khiladiyon Ka Khiladi, Hawa, Dil Toh Baccha Hai Ji and 23rd March 1931: Shaheed.

 Television

 His first appearance in a TV series was Tara.
 This was followed by Dastaan, Parampara, Ajnabi, Nagin, Chandni, Aashirwad, Astitwa, Ammaji Ki Gali, Jiny and Jeeju, and I Love My India.

 Imran Khan Productions has produced television films and TV serials such as Haya for Ary digital, and Nakhuda for Zee.